openshift-evangelists/kbe/content/page/deployments.md

 Note the naming of the pods and replica set, derived from the deployment name.

 At this point in time the `sise` containers running in the pods are configured to return the version `0.9`.
-Let's verify that from within the cluster (using `kubectl exec`:
+Let's verify this from within the cluster using `curl`:

 ```bash
 kubectl exec sise-deploy-3513442901-sn74v -t -- curl -s 127.0.0.1:9876/info